 Some of the decisions and documents should be shared with key leaders.
 In each case careful consideration of who needs the information and who does not is important.
 The subject of the documents should know who has this information.

 Limited Access Agreements: Registered sex offenders or other people with criminal histories may work out limited access agreements to safeguard them and the congregation’s members.
 These should be shared with staff and key lay leaders who are empowered to ask the member to leave the premises if needed.
-For more detailed guidance, see Balancing Acts: Keeping Children Safe in Congregations.
+For more detailed guidance, consult your regional staff's safe congregations specialist.

 Individual Behavioral Covenants: Some individuals with histories of disruptive behavior due to substance abuse, mental health, or other issues may work out individual Behavioral Covenants in order to participate in church life.
 These should be shared with staff and key lay leaders who are empowered to ask the member to leave the premises if needed.